Brayden Wiliame: 2016

 After playing on the wing in the opening two rounds of the 2016 NRL season, Wiliame was demoted to the Manly Warringah Sea Eagles' New South Wales Cup team to allow for the return from injury of fullback Brett Stewart.
 He was recalled to the side for the Manly-Warringah Sea Eagles' Anzac Day match against the Newcastle Knights in Newcastle following a broken collar bone suffered by winger Jorge Taufua a week earlier against Parramatta.
 Wiliame crossed for his first NRL try of the season.
 Manly-Warringah Sea Eagles ran out 26-10 winners over the bottom placed Newcastle.

 After 23 first grade games with Manly Warringah Sea Eagles, Wiliame was granted a release from his contract with the club on 9 November 2016 in order to take up a two-year deal with the Catalans Dragons in the Super League.

 2018

 He played in the 2018 Challenge Cup Final victory over the Warrington Wolves at Wembley Stadium.

 2019

 On 17 December 2019, Wiliame signed a two-year deal to join St. George Illawarra starting in the 2020 NRL season.

 2020-2021

 On 16 September 2021, it was announced that Williame had been released by St. George Illawarra.

 2022

 On 11 November, Wiliame signed a two-year deal to join the New Zealand Warriors starting in 2023.

+2023

+Wiliame was limited to only two matches for the New Zealand Warriors in the 2023 NRL season as the club finished 4th on the table and qualified for the finals.

+On 11 Oct 2023 he announced his retirement from professional rugby league.

+Coaching career

+On 7 April 2025, the Canterbury-Bankstown Bulldogs announced that Wiliame had signed a two year deal and would coach their NRLW squad.
+Wiliame previously worked with the New Zealand Warriors Pathways team.